-This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program
+This Chef Lost 50 Pounds And Reversed Prediabetes With A Digital Program

-People who are diagnosed with pre-diabetes can delay or prevent the disease if they change their lifestyle and lose a significant amount of weight.
+People who are diagnosed with prediabetes can delay or prevent the disease if they change their lifestyle and lose a significant amount of weight.
 But here's the challenge: How can people be motivated to eat healthier and move more?
 Increasingly, the answer might include digital medicine.

 "Just telling people to do things doesn't work," says Sean Duffy, CEO of Omada Health.
-If it were easy, there wouldn't be more than 80 million adults in the U.S. with pre-diabetes.
+If it were easy, there wouldn't be more than 80 million adults in the U.S. with prediabetes.

 Omada has rolled out a digital program, delivered on smartphones and other devices, that incorporates all the ingredients known to help people overhaul their habits.
 It includes e-coaching; peer support; education; diet and exercise tracking; and electronic nudging.
 (Forget to weigh in or track your meals?
 You'll get texts or emails reminding you to do it.)